unthingable/contexture/README.md

 > _Many machines on Ix._

-LoggingContext is a thin framework for sharing objects' current state across network.
+Contexture is a thin framework for sharing objects' current state across network.
 This is useful for distributed structured logging, monitoring, data propagation/collection, synchronization and general elevated states of awareness.

-LoggingContext is built on a messaging system (powered by RabbitMQ, see the tail of this document).
+Contexture is built on a messaging system (powered by RabbitMQ, see the tail of this document).
 It solves problems associated with log parsing and directly coupled systems.

 <!---
 ### Why message queues?
 I can put my object directly into Cassandra/Senty/whatever.